Sri Sudarshan Sitting on a shore performing yoga

 Read more

 Sri Swami Rajarshi Muni, born on July 13, 1930, in Gujarat, India, is a contemporary yogi and founder of the Lakulish Yoga University in Ahmedabad, India, and its organization, Life Mission.
-Initiated by his Guru into a demanding spiritual path, he undertook prolonged austerities and disciplined practices aimed at direct realization.
+Initiated by his Guru into a demanding spiritual path, he undertook prolonged austerities, advanced, subtle disciplined practices, and attained direct realization.

 • Ramana Maharshi